Dr. Dolittle (1998 film): Box office

-On its opening weekend, Dr. Dolittle earned $29,014,324 across 2,777 theaters in the United States and Canada, ranking #1 at the box office, the best debut for a Fox film that week.
+On its opening weekend, Dr. Dolittle earned $29,014,324 across 2,777 theaters in the United States and Canada, ranking #1 at the box office, the best debut for a 20th Century Fox film that week.
 It would go on to achieve the biggest opening weekend for an Eddie Murphy film, beating The Nutty Professor.
+That record would be surpassed by its successor Nutty Professor II: The Klumps in 2000.
 By the end of its run, the film had grossed $144,156,605 in the United States and $150,300,000 internationally, totaling $294,456,605 worldwide.

 Critical reception

-On Rotten Tomatoes the film has an approval rating of 42% based on reviews from 52 critics, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film has an approval rating of 43% based on reviews from 53 critics, with an average rating of 5.2/10.
 The site's critics consensus reads, "Doctor Dolittle finds some mirth in the novelty of wisecracking critters, but this family feature's treacly tone is made queasy by a reliance on scatological gags that undercut the intended warmth".
-On Metacritic it has weighted average score of 46 out of 100 based on reviews from 20 critics, indicating "mixed or average reviews".
+On Metacritic, it has weighted average score of 46 out of 100 based on reviews from 20 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Leonard Klady of Variety called it "slim on story and rife with scatological jokes, the film may strike a chord with pre-teens but misses for an older crowd despite some nifty effects and broad humor".
 Kenneth Turan of the Los Angeles Times dismissed the film as "a complete waste of time and potential".

 Nathan Rabin of The A.V.
 Club wrote: "Murphy is stuck playing second fiddle to the film's menagerie of nutty animals, he makes an engaging straight man.
 Dr. Dolittle isn't as sharp or consistent as Murphy's The Nutty Professor, but it's an amusing, lightweight diversion".
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 and wrote: "Too many adults have a tendency to confuse bad taste with evil influences; it's hard for them to see that the activities in Doctor Dolittle, while rude and vulgar, are not violent or anti-social.
 The movie will not harm anyone".

 Home media

-Dr. Dolittle was released on LaserDisc and VHS on November 24, 1998, DVD on August 3, 1999 and Blu-ray disc on March 18, 2014.
+Dr. Dolittle was released on LaserDisc and VHS on November 24, 1998, DVD on August 3, 1999, and Blu-ray disc on March 18, 2014, by 20th Century Fox Home Entertainment.